KeninRamirez/NFL-23-24-Stats/README.md

 6. Our R^2 for the Ridge Regression Model is .79798, meaning 79.798% of the variation of wins is explained by this model

+### Summary
+Comparing both Linear Regression models, we conclude that the MLR model is the best model to be able to predict wins from our dataset.
+This result makes sense since we have 17 variables in the model and we know that more than one of those variables are potential predictors of securing victories.

+# Act
+Based on the analysis, teams across the NFL can focus on key variables to increase their chances of winning.

+### Recommendations
+1. Offensive statistics such as scoring points (PF), offensive rank (Off Rank), and Kicking Rank are the most important statistics in securing victories.
+Therefore, teams should prioritize developing these areas.

+2. Defensive statistics are important, but aren't as important as other offensive statistics.
+Some areas to focus on the defense is limiting points allowed (PA) and limiting the run game(Def Rush Att, Rush 1stD Allowed, Rush TD Allowed).

+### Limitations
+1. More analysis must be done on variables such as: Def Rank, Kicking Rank, and Off Rank (How are they ranked?
+What variables are important when ranking?).

+2. There may be more variables that could be potential predictors that weren't included in the model (correlation cutoff = -/+ 0.50).

+3. Other statistical categories were not included such as Punting, Conversions, Drive Averages, etc., which can also be potential predictors.

+4. The overall analysis may be incorrect.